 Congratulations!
 You have now sketched your first 2D draft with this AutoCAD Tutorial!

 This is probably the most interesting part of this AutoCAD tutorial for beginners – we’re nearing 3D designing!

-If you want to change the visual effects when displaying 3D objects, you can do so by changing the visual style from 2D Wireframe to Shadesof Grey or whatever visual style you favor.
+If you want to change the visual effects when displaying 3D objects, you can do so by typing in VISUALSTYLE.
+You can change the visual style from 2D Wireframe to Shades of Grey or whatever style you favor.

 Build a sphere with the same radius right on top of a cylinder.
 Now type in “Union” and select the sphere and the cylinder.
 Confirm with Enter.
 When you hover over both shapes you will see that they have become one solid object.

 The Sweep Feature comes in handy when designing complex curved structures.
-By twisting it you can add a nice detail to your design.
+By twisting it, you can add a nice detail to your design.
 To do a Sweep in AutoCAD, you will need to sketch to the base geometry of your sweep first.
-Draw a polygon on the CenterPoint with 8 edges.
+Draw a polygon on the CenterPoint with eight edges.
 Then set the UCS to Front view and draw an Arc from the CenterPoint.
 This will be the Sweep Path.
 It must not cross nor can it be too close to itself.
-Now type in “Sweep”, select the circle as base and confirm.
-Then type in “Twist”, followed by 180 or any angle you want to twist the structure.
+Now type in “Sweep,” select the circle as base and confirm.
+Then type in “Twist,” followed by 180 or any angle you want to twist the structure.
 If you don’t want to twist the sweep you do not need to do that.
 Select the arc as Sweep Path.

 This brings us to the end of our AutoCAD tutorial for beginners.